When Injuries Affect Your Ability To Work

 What You Need To Know About Workers’ Comp

 If you were injured at work or while performing your work duties elsewhere, it is important to understand your rights to benefits.
-The following are common questions we hear at O’Malley Tunstall PLLC.
+The following are common questions we hear at O’Malley Tunstall, PC.
 If you have others, don’t hesitate to contact a workers’ compensation lawyer at our office locations in Raleigh or Tarboro.

 What is workers’ compensation?